 No need to feel too sorry for Sophie though.
 It seems that shortly after the engagement was announced a photographer was called in.
 Naturally, there were many occasions when photographs were needed.
 Well, Sophie wasn’t getting much in the way of physical affection from her fiance – a chaste kiss on the forehead every now and then.
 When Sophie kissed him on the mouth on one occasion, he was shocked at her forwardness.
 Anyway, Sophie and the photographer, whose name was Edgar Hanfstaengl fell in love.
 They met secretly, and it is doubtful if Ludwig or even her family knew of it.
 We know because five love letters written by Sophie between July and September 1867 are extant.

 Of course, it was quite impossible for Sophie to marry a mere photographer, so she may have had her heart broken but not by Ludwig.

 She refused several princely suitors for her hand until she met the Duc d’Alencon, son of Louis Philippe, King of the French.
 They were married on September 28th 1868 and eventually had two children.

 At the age of fifty, Sophie died in a fire at a bazaar in Paris, where she was doing charity work.
 She refused to be rescued until the girls she was working with were saved.
-A tragic but heroic end for the Heroine of Gaeta.
+A tragic end for another of the Wittelsbach family.